 Rotorcross is a type of drone racing wherein two or more drones race against each other on a track.
 The first to finish the track is classified as the winner.
-Then there is the straight up drag race over 100m and the one with the fastest acceleration and speed is recognized as winner.
+Then there is the straight-up drag race over 100m and the one with the fastest acceleration and speed is recognized as the winner.
 Time trial races have the pilot with the fastest finish time as the winner.

 It is crucial that you start slowly, fly in areas where it is safe to do so and abide by the local rules and regulations.